Self-Assessment Tax Return | File Your Tax

 What is the Self Assessment tax return deadline?

-As the tax year in the UK runs from 6 April to 5 April following year.
+The tax year in the UK runs from 6 April to 5 April the following year.

-So, for instance, the 2019-20 tax year covered a period from 6 April 2019 to 5 April 2020 which means the postal deadline was 31 October 2020 and the online deadline is 31 January 2021.
+So, for instance, the 2023-24 tax year covered a period from 6 April 2023 to 5 April 2024 which means the postal deadline is 31 October 2024 and the online deadline is 31 January 2025.
 Late submission of the tax return will incur penalties.

 The deadlines for submission to HMRC: